 Alcohol-impaired driving accounted for 29% of all fatalities, causing 10,265 traffic deaths.
 Distracted driving was reported in 8.8% of all traffic fatalities, with 3,477 people killed.
-Speed-related crashes also contributed significantly to accidents.
+Speed-related crashes also contributed significantly to crashes.

 No matter how carefully we follow the rules of the road, negligent drivers put us at risk.
 Drunk drivers, distracted drivers, and aggressive drivers who tailgate, run red lights, exceed the speed limits by 20-30 mph or weave recklessly in an out of traffic cause collisions every day.

-If you have been injured in a car accident caused by another driver, you may be entitled to file a claim for compensation for your losses.
-Our St. Augustine personal injury attorneys at Morgan & Morgan have years of experience handling a wide range of car accident claims, and successfully recovering substantial settlements and verdicts for our clients.
+If you have been injured in an accident caused by another driver, you may be entitled to file a claim for compensation for your losses.
+Our St. Augustine personal injury attorneys at Morgan & Morgan have years of experience handling a wide range of motor vehicle claims, and successfully recovering substantial settlements and verdicts for our clients.
 We work on a contingency fee basis, and you pay us no fees until we obtain a recovery for you.